jakubfalenczyk/Gothic_UnlockAll/README.md

 With this mod, if you have the lockpicking skill learned, you can unlock chests instantly with a single key!

-The default hotkey is KEY_V, but you can customize it in Gothic.ini.
+The default hotkey is KEY_V (Gothic 1) and MOUSE_BUTTONRIGHT (Gothic 2), but you can customize it in Gothic.ini.
 After launching the mod for the first time, a new section will be created where you can edit the settings.

 # Settings